sgandon/katacoda-scenarios/helm/steps/install-chart.md

-In this step you will install the `nginx-web` chart in the k8s cluster.
+In this step you will install the `hello-world` chart in the k8s cluster.

 ## Task

-Before you install the chart, open the file `nginx-web/values.yaml` and replace `ClusterIP` with `NodePort` for the value `service.type`.
-This will make the service available outside the cluster.

-Helm provides 2 commands which are recommended to be used before installing a chart. `helm lint` checks the formatting of the manifest files and `helm --debug --dry-run` simulates an install.
-The flag `--debug` displays the output of the install in the console.
+Helm provides two commands which are recommended to be used before installing a chart:
+* `helm lint` checks the formatting of the manifest files
+* `helm --debug --dry-run` simulates an install.
+The flag "`--debug`" displays the output of the install in the console.

+Let's execute these command and check their output:

-`helm lint nginx-web`{{execute}}
+`helm lint hello-world`{{execute}}

-`helm install nginx-web --debug --dry-run`{{execute}}
+`helm install hello-world --debug --dry-run`{{execute}}

-Now you are ready to install the chart in k8s:
+The chart is now ready to be installed.
+Every time a chart is installed, Helm will assign it a new release name unless you explicitly overwrite it.
+You can overwrite the default name with the "`--name`" flag.
+Let's use `kickoff` as our release name:

-`helm install nginx-web --name nginx`{{execute}}
+`helm install hello-world --name kickoff`{{execute}}

 List all Helm/k8s applications/releases with the following command: